e29ba7/Movie-Dubber/README.md

 ### Steps in application:
 >1.
 Select output folder where movie will be saved
 >2.
-Select input movie file (Should match movie duration (Length) in database for proper sync)
+Select input movie file (should match movie length in database for proper sync)
 >3.
 Select input audio track
 >4.
-Select movie to be synced from database (Must have delay)
+Select movie to be synced from database (must have delay)
 >5.
 Adjust volume and ratio options if desired - I recommend using ratio 2.5 usually
 >6.
 Press Encode and wait